Meteospax/obsidian-lexicalcs-plugin/README.md

   after completion of it.
  -->

-- [x] Upgrade and update project to the second version generation;
-- [x] Refactor to project according to integrated linters and pass the checks within future;
+- [x] Create project and adapt repository template;
+- [ ] Develop basic metrics calculator for TTR of lexical diversity;
+  - [ ] Implement custom view to see more rich data about metrics;
-- [ ] Write small pages site which contains philosophy and common ideology of project and how to use it;
+- [ ] Implement more advanced variables and parameters of lexical diversity;
-  - [ ] Format and style it;
-- [ ] Write a Markdown file which contains a pattern for philosohpies or ideologies for projects;
-  - [ ] And write down a specified philosophy for this exact project;
+- [ ] Write a documentation (wiki) for the project;

 <p align="right"><a href="#readme-top" title="Back to the top of README">[^]</a></p>